 What is an EIN?

-- Have a business with employees, including sole proprietors
+- Have a business with employees, including sole proprietors (many businesses without employees still require one)

 - Purchase or inherit a business

-- Start a multi-member LLC
+- Start a multi-member limited liability company (LLC) or partnership

-- Own any business entitythat’s taxed as a corporation
+- Own any business entity that’s taxed as a corporation

 - Change the structure or ownership of your business